SolidWallOfCode/txn_box/doc/reference.en.rst

    extractor
       A mechanism which can performat :term:`extraction`.

-   feature string
+   feature expression
-      A string that is used to extract a feature.
+      A expression that describes how to extract a fature.

+   modifier
+      An object that modifies a feature in a feature expression.

    directive
       An action to perform.